Clayoquot, British Columbia: Early community

-Betty was the final postmaster 1947–1964.
+Betty was the final postmaster, from 1947 to 1964.
 In her English garden, the introduced plants thrived in the warm wet climate.

 Later owners

 In 1964, Andrew Robertson's R & P Metals Corp bought the 137 acre island, and a series of investors having ownership interests followed.
 The failure of subdevelopment proposals proved costly for some investors.

 In 1990, Susan Bloom purchased the one-kilometre-wide forested island, which is also known as Clayoquot Island.
 She removed traces of earlier settlement to restore the island to a natural state of rainforest.
 In 2016, she donated two thirds of the land to the Nature Conservancy of Canada.

 The caretakers comprise the only permanent residents.
-The island is off-the-grid, where solar panels power generators, and sand filtering produces potable water.
+The off-the-grid island has solar panels power generators and sand filtering produce potable water.
 The island is open to the public during the Victoria Day long weekend.
 After winter storms extensively damaged the dock, the 2020 opening was cancelled.